 Bill 49-20, Human Rights and Civil Liberties - Discrimination in Rental Housing - Fair Criminal History and Credit Screenings, sponsored by Lead Sponsors Councilmembers Glass and Katz, and Co-Sponsors Councilmembers Jawando, Rice, Navarro and Riemer, was introduced on December 8, 2020.
-A joint Public Safety/Planning, Housing and Economic Development Committee worksession is tentatively scheduled for February 4, 2021.
+A public hearing was held on January 12, 2020, and a joint Public Safety/Planning, Housing and Economic Development Committee worksession was held on February 4.